Explore UCD

-Graduate Diploma Digital Policy will be hybrid learning of online & face-to-face - from September 2022/23
+Graduate Diploma Digital Policy course is hybrid learning comprising of online & face-to-face delivery.

 With support from Microsoft Ireland, UCD’s School of Information and Communication studies has estabished the Microsoft-UCD Digital Policy Programme with the goal of building digital policy training and capability in Ireland and Europe.